L-Cafe/L-Cafe.github.io/_posts/2018-06-09-function-calls.markdown

 ## Clean-up

-The callee is responsible for cleaning the stack.
+The callee is responsible for cleaning the stack, as well as the ECX and EDX registers.

 ## Pseudocode assembly